DR WILLIAM MOONEY

 Professor Valerie Lund is Professor of Rhinology at the Ear Institute, University College London and is an Honorary Consultant ENT Surgeon at the Royal National Throat Nose and Ear Hospital (University College London Trust), Moorfields Eye Hospital, and University College Hospital.
 She is considered one of the greatest rhinologists in the world.
 She taught me the delicacy of the nose and the value of a more restrained approach – the balance of surgery and medicine.
 She probably operated on about one in eight of her rhinology patients, treating many of the others with medications and a conservative technique.

 In Paris I worked with Jean Abitol who at the time was the voice guru.
-He introduced me to the intricacies of the voice box and the micro instruments required.
+He introduced me to the intricacies of the larynx (voice box) and the micro instruments required.
 He also taught me the importance of the connection between psychology and laryngology: the important interplay between the voice and the mental health of his patients.
 Over time, I have extrapolated this learning to emphasise the importance of mind and body on all our patients.
 We now live in a time where we commonly see body dysmorphia, which is the anxiety around one’s appearance.
 This was my first insight into how important the stability of the mind is to the health of my patients.

 In New York I spent time with Jatin P. Shah, known as the godfather of head and neck cancer surgery, at the Memorial Sloan Kettering Cancer Centre, the leading cancer centre in the world.